smotwani11/TestDoctor/README.md

 ## Demo

-See `DEMO.md` for a complete walkthrough.
+Refer `demo.sh` for a complete walkthrough.

-## Presentation

-See `PRESENTATION.md` for hackathon pitch slides.